 Originally formed as Robcyn, LLC in 2000, and evolving into Abbey, Stubbs & Ford, LLC in 2005, the firm has grown to become one of the most respected public land, mineral, and energy consulting firms in the western United States.
 With broad experience, recognition and proven results our areas of specialty include but are not limited to:

-Our primary focus is to provide strategic direction for emerging and proposed activities on federally managed lands, oversight and advice to municipalities, utilities, landowners and major real estate developers before interactions begin with federal agencies.
-Abbey, Stubbs & Ford creates realistic expectations and assists clients with professional project management to achieve intended results.
+Our primary focus is to provide strategic direction and technical assistance for emerging and proposed activities on federally managed (public) lands.
+We provide oversight and advice to municipalities, utilities, landowners and major real estate developers before interactions begin with federal agencies.
+Abbey, Stubbs & Ford creates realistic expectations and assists clients with professional project management, facilitation, and technical assistance to achieve intended results.